-Download your free printable Domino Add and Cover set by clicking the picture or link below.
+Download your free printable Domino Add and Cover set by clicking the link below.

 I’m all about low prep whenever possible!
 Each of these activities can be used with very little or no prep at all.
 Just grab your box of dominoes, and you’re ready to go.